jukaLang/Juka/README.md

 [![YouTube](https://img.shields.io/badge/@jukaLang-red?logo=YouTube)](https://www.youtube.com/@jukaLang)
 [![Discord](https://img.shields.io/badge/jukaLang-white?logo=Discord)](https://discord.gg/MsKWsErzfp)

-## 🤝 Donate
+## 🤝 Support Us

+We accept donations via Bitcoin and Ethereum:

-**Bitcoin Address:** 3MqJ2pwcuqh2W5mUPZUcKMVzxgTKcjD8ET
+- **Bitcoin Address:**
+3MqJ2pwcuqh2W5mUPZUcKMVzxgTKcjD8ET

-**Ethereum (Ethereum Network) Address:** 0xB56F6aff7a84935E5AF9D93b6d7db0e4F4F26B39
+- **Ethereum (Ethereum Network) Address:**
+0xB56F6aff7a84935E5AF9D93b6d7db0e4F4F26B39

 ## 💭 Introduction

 Juka is a portable, easy-to-use, universal programming language that can run on any platform, including mobile devices, IoT devices, and the cloud.
 Its philosophy is "code once, run everywhere."

-### Advantages of Juka

-* **Portability:** Juka is a self-contained language, which means that it does not need to be installed on your computer.
+## 💭 About Juka

-* **Universality:** Juka is a general-purpose language, which means that it can be used for a wide variety of tasks.
+Juka is a general-purpose language designed to be used in a wide variety of tasks.
+It's cloud-native, has native support for Jupyter Notebooks, can be run in a web browser, and comes with an easy-to-use package manager.
+Juka is a community-driven project with a growing community of users and developers.
-* **Cloud-friendly:** Juka is a cloud-native language, which means that it is designed to be used in the cloud.
-* **Jupyter support:** Juka has native support for Jupyter Notebooks.
-* **Web browser support:** Juka can be run in a web browser.
-* **Easy-to-use package manager:** Juka has an easy-to-use package manager.
-* **Community support:** Juka has a growing community of users and developers.
-* **Contribution to the source:** Juka is a community-driven project.

-If you are looking for a powerful and versatile programming language, then Juka is a great option.
-It is still under development, but it has the potential to be a major player in the programming language landscape.

 ## 💻 Supported Systems